godfrey0/resume-1/README.md

 - serthongong@gmail.com | +65 81813136 | t0921234@u.nus.edu |
 -
 ASPIRE
-- FinTech developer in connecting the frontend, middleware to backend, Automation, Blockchain and the Internet of things.
+- A wise FinTech developer with automation, block chain, supply chain and in connecting the frontend, middleware to the backend.
 -
 SKILLS
+- Algorithm, Block chain, Supply chain, NUS money ...
+- FinTech concepts, cases, technology, AI, ML, Digitalising.
-- FinTech concepts and technology.
-Developers Toolkit in connecting the Frontend, Middleware to Backend, Automation, API, RPA, Bots and Future.
+- Developers Toolkit: APIs, RPA, Bots and in connecting the Frontend, Middleware to Backend.
-- DevOps: Build, Deploy, Monitor, AI, ML, Algo-trading, Blockchain and Algorithms
+- DevOps: Build, Deploy, Monitor, Blockchain and Algo-trading.
-- ed X: Design thinking, Python, JavaScript, HMTL, CSS, Node.js, Python, Github, Replit, Scrum and Agile.
+- edX: JavaScript, Design thinking, Python, HMTL, CSS, Node.js, Python, IDE, Github, Replit, Scrum and Agile.
 -
 DEED
 - Pursued an award granted by the Government of the Republic of Singapore for the course of study to be granted to the Government by Tel Aviv, Israel with a six-year overseas scholarship bond obligations.